igvteam/igv-webapp/README.md

 ### Track Registry

-The registry consists of a map linking genome ID to a list of track configuration files.
-Each track configuration file defines a menu in the _Tracks_ pulldown menu.
-For example, the registry below defines two menus for genome hg19, and a single menu for hg38.
+The _Tracks_ pulldown menu is different depending on the currently selected reference genome.
+A track registry file defines the menu.
+It consists of a map linking genome IDs to lists of track configuration files.
+Each track configuration file defines a menu item in the pulldown menu.
+For example, the registry below will result in two items for the _Tracks_ menu when the hg19 genome is seleted, and a single menu item for hg38.

 ```json
 {